missinglink/polylines-wiki/Generating-polylines-from-Valhalla.md

 ## Configuration

-Most valhallah scripts reference the config file `conf/valhalla.json` which can be customized to change the locations of directories on disk.
+Most valhalla scripts reference the config file `conf/valhalla.json` which can be customized to change the locations of directories on disk.
 A [default config](https://github.com/valhalla/conf) is used if a custom config is not provided.

 If you are downloading pre-generated tiles then you will need to extract them in to your `tile_dir`.